voucherifyio/voucherify-openapi/docs/guides/development/Integration-Processes.md

 > The validation and redemption requests can validate and redeem a combination of different discount types and redeemables.
 You can verify with one request how promotion tiers and voucher codes affect the customer's cart.

 > 👍
-> Take a look at new Voucherify [Postman collection](https://www.postman.com/voucherify/workspace/voucherify-s-public-workspace/folder/31663208-d838a14e-5494-4206-b07a-0a667d6535e4) that will lead you through the entire process flow of a wandering customer scenario in Voucherify.
+> Take a look at new Voucherify [Postman collection](https://www.postman.com/voucherify/workspace/voucherify-s-public-workspace/folder/31663208-d838a14e-5494-4206-b07a-0a667d6535e4) that will lead you through the entire process flow of a voucher and promotion redemption scenario in Voucherify.

 ### Publishing a voucher code in a wandering customer scenario